Can we still charge subscription fees whilst no football is being played?

 It should also be remembered that there are still some Cup Competitions (including some County Cups), that still hope to be operating, depending on Government restrictions/advice, this season.
 Any suspension in place will still be in operation for these matches.

-Are Fines CFAs are owed going to get paid?
+Are fines that CFAs are owed needing to be paid?

 WGS is still producing fines that roll over automatically, do these need altering / turning off?

 IT have already stopped the production of late fines so no further late payments or Club/Team suspensions are imposed as a result of non-payment.
 This is being taken to reflect the pressures of the volunteer workforce within Clubs that will clearly have other priorities at this time.

 Will teams be penalised for having excessive discipline points at the end of the season (e.g. now or will they be removed)